DurianDan/dynamic_resume/README.md

 # dynamic_resume
-Auto generate resume based on the position you are applying/hiring, based on good resume design and manual configuration.
+Auto generate resume based on the position you are applying/hiring, using concise practical resume design and manual configuration.

 ## Project Progress